-- The project title must begin with "RII Track-1:" and follow with an informative title. - If the research will involve vertebrate animals or human subjects, the appropriate boxes on the Cover Sheet must be checked and the IACUC (Institutional Animal Care and Use Committee) or IRB (Institutional Review Board) approval dates and relevant assurance numbers must be given if available at the time of proposal submission.

-- 2. Project Summary (1 page maximum).
+- If the research will involve vertebrate animals or human subjects, the appropriate boxes on the Cover Sheet must be checked and the IACUC (Institutional Animal Care and Use Committee) or IRB (Institutional Review Board) approval dates and relevant assurance numbers must be given if available at the time of proposal submission. - 2.
+Project Summary (1 page maximum).
 Provide a clear vision for and description of the proposed RII Track-1 project and its potential impact.
 Briefly describe the proposed scope, research, education, and capacity-building activities, and their integration.
 In separate labeled statements, provide a succinct summary of the intellectual merit and broader impacts of the proposed project.
-Also briefly describe how the research and capacity-building activities align with the STEM research priorities in the jurisdiction's approved S&T Plan.
-Proposals that do not contain the Project Summary, including an overview and separate labeled statements on intellectual merit and broader impacts, will not be accepted by FastLane or will be returned without review. - 3.
+Also briefly describe how the research and capacity-building activities align with the STEM research priorities in the jurisdiction's approved S&T Plan. - 3.
 Table of Contents.
 Generated automatically by the system.